onurvarol/onurvarol/README.md

 Principal Investigator at the [VIRAL Lab](http://varollab.com/).
 My research focuses on developing techniques to analyze online behaviors to improve individual well-being and address societal problems using online data.

+My team released an interactive platform for analyzing Turkish 🇹🇷 Elections on [Secim2023.biz](http://secim2023.biz/) website.

 I developed [Botometer](https://botometer.iuni.iu.edu) to detect social bots 🤖 on Twitter.

 You can check out some other websites that I created to share my hobbies and interests